someodd/someodd.github.io/_posts/2024-03-31-irc-server.md

 Now have fun and test out with `sudo service atheme-services restart`!
 Try to `/msg nickserv help`.

+## Known issues

+**I think it's not saving nicknames/registration after restart?
+That's severe!** or maybe it's that i need to verify  by email for it to work right? i should disable that? i have to follow up on this.

 # Bonus

 Stability, backup tips